 there is no apparent conflict of interest, and

-the VR counselor has obtained an approval from the VR Supervisor.
+the VR counselor has obtained an approval from the VR Manager.

-Procedures
+Medical Services Procedures

 When medical services are being considered, the following procedures must be followed:

 The vocational rehabilitation counselor (VR counselor) documents in a case note how the customer's substantial impediments to employment will be addressed by the proposed medical services to allow the customer to return to, obtain, maintain, or advance in competitive integrated employment.